angular-ui/bootstrap/README.md

 ### Take what you need and not more

-Each directive has its own AngularJS module without any dependencies on other modules or third-pary JavaScript code.
+Each directive has its own AngularJS module without any dependencies on other modules or third-party JavaScript code.
 In practice it means that you can **just grab the code for the directives you need** and you are not obliged to drag the whole repository.

 ### Quality and stability